wdonadelli/wdonadelli/README.md

 ### Hi there 👋

+The v3 version of **WD Web Libraries** is under construction, new tools and a new manual.
+A versão v3 da **WD Web Libraries** está em construção, novas ferramentas e um novo manual.

 <!--
 **wdonadelli/wdonadelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.